fuzziqersoftware/sharedstructures/README.md

 Both structures support getting and setting individual keys, iteration over all or part of the map, conditional writes (check-and-set, check-and-delete), and atomic increments.
 All of these operations are supported in both C++ and Python, except atomic increments on HashTables (these are supported only in C++).

+**IntVector** implements an array of 64-bit signed integers, supporting various atomic operations on them.
+Unlike the other data structures, IntVector operates directly on top of a Pool object and does not have an Allocator.
+This is necessary because it implements only lock-free operations, and Allocators require using locks.
+This also means that a Pool containing an IntVector may not contain any other data structures.

-The header files (HashTable.hh and PrefixTree.hh) document how to use these objects.
-Take a look at the test source (HashTableTest.cc and PrefixTreeTest.cc) for usage examples.
+The header files (HashTable.hh, PrefixTree.hh, and IntVector.hh) document how to use these objects.
+Take a look at the test source (HashTableTest.cc, PrefixTreeTest.cc, and IntVectorTest.cc) for usage examples.

 ### Iteration semantics